pokryfka/aws-xray-sdk-swift/README.md

 ### Context propagation

-Unlike other X-Ray SDKs, AWS X-Ray SDK for Swift does not expose (thread local) current Segment.
+Unlike in other X-Ray SDKs, `XRayRecorder` in AWS X-Ray SDK for Swift does not expose (thread local) current `Segment`.

 The context, in its broader meaning that is including but not limited to trace context, should be passed explicitly in `BaggageContext`: